alexmorozov/blog/content/when-you-shouldnt-use-django-admin.md

 'view' permission, which allows to view a list of, say, tickets, while not allowing to edit them.

-So one have to decide: whether to lose the changelist functionality, or to override the changelist view by copy-pasting 90% of the code.
+So one is on a fence between two options: either to lose the changelist functionality, or to override the changelist view by copy-pasting 90% of the code.
 Bad decisions, I must say.

 ### No chance of using generic CBVs